CommWebTeam/gen_dw_format/table_formatter/README.md

 ## Implementation details

 The tables in the HTML document are stored in an array.
 Each table is an object containing the following properties:
-- attr: the table tag itself, including its attributes.
+- attr: a string for the table tag itself, including its attributes.
+    - example: '&lt;table style="width:400px">'
-- caption: the caption tag for the table, an empty string if there is no caption.
+- caption: a string for the caption tag for the table, an empty string if there is no caption.
+    - example: '&lt;caption>Caption text here.&lt;/caption>'
 - rows: an array of the table's rows.

-Each row in the array of rows contains the following properties:
+Each row in the array of rows is an object containing the following properties:
-- attr: the tr tag itself, including its attributes.
+- attr: a string for the tr tag itself, including its attributes.
+    - example: '&lt;tr style="width:400px">'
 - cells: an array of the row's cells.
+    - example: ['&lt;th>Header cell&lt;/th>', '&lt;td>Content cell 1&lt;/td>', '&lt;td>Content cell 2&lt;/td>']

-This makes the overall array a triple nested array, e.g.
+This makes the overall array a triple nested array, e.g. a single array might be represented as so:
 - [Table One: Caption, [Row 1: [Cell 1a, Cell 2a], Row 2: [Cell 2a, Cell 2b]],
 - Table Two: Caption, [Row 1: [Cell 1a]],
 - Table Three: ...]